YimingHao0730/180AProject1/readme.md

 ## Running the project

 ### Initlize environment
-To create the environment, run the following command from the root directory of the project.
+To create the environment, run the following command from the `root directory of the project`.
 ```bash
 python -m venv amp_prediction
 source amp_prediction/bin/activate